Duyvuhakhanh/Running-Man/README.md

 # Running-Man
-Hot to play: Press Space to jump over the ostacles
+How to play: Press Space to jump over the obstacles